When Death Occurs

 The information provided by Simply Cremation & Funeral Care below explains what to do when someone dies at home, in an institution, under hospice or unexpectedly.

-When a death occurs at a hospital or nursing home, the medical staff should take care of all necessary legal steps.
-You need to notify the medical staff that Simply Cremations is the funeral home handling arrangements so they can have you sign any necessary release paperwork.
+When a death occurs at a hospital or nursing home, the medical staff should complete all necessary legal steps.
+Family needs to notify the medical staff that Simply Cremation & Funeral Care will handle arrangements so they can have you sign any necessary release paperwork.

 Today, more people with terminal illnesses are electing to spend their last moments at home under the care of hospice.
-In this situation, you need to notify Hospice that Simply Cremations is the funeral home of your choice.
-They will then take care of all necessary legal requirements.
-Many times when someone has a terminal illness, the family will elect to make pre-arrangements with us so that they are not overwhelmed with the many important decisions at the time of death.
+In this situation, family needs to notify hospice that Simply Cremation & Funeral Care is the funeral home of choice.
+Hospice will address all necessary legal requirements.
+When someone has a terminal illness, their family will typically choose to pre-plan funeral arrangements to reduce the number of decisions made at the time of death.